RaghavpravinKS/smart-food-management/README.md

 pip install opencv-python
 pip install pyshine==0.0.9
 ```
+Before running the Python script, to access the camera we need to enable it.
+To do this head to

+Main Menu > Raspberry Pi Configuration > Interfaces and enable the camera.

+Reboot you Pi so that the changes you made get reflected.

 After installing all the required libraries on RPi, run the following command:
 ```bash